Chanty

 Help and Support: Both platforms provide seamless support via Bots and FAQs.

 Summary: Both these apps provide great functionality, but they are built to serve different needs.
-If you require lots of integrations and customisation – Slack is a great option.
-Whereas, Teams works well for larger enterprises, and it would be a great choice for companies that already pay for Office 365.
+If you need a lot of integration and customization, Slack is a great option.
+Teams works well for larger enterprises, and it would be a great choice for companies that already pay for Office 365.

 Teams could be a better option if you have a dedicated IT team that can install the app for all team members.

-Teams also helps to reduce language barriers, considering it comes with a real time translation functionality (supported languages below), while Slack is only available in English.
+Teams also help to reduce language barriers, considering it comes with a real-time translation functionality (supported languages below), while Slack is only available in English.

 supported languages in MS Teams